mbryantms/architextual/readme.md

 - Format: Follow the structure used in `post-1.md`.
 - You can freely add or delete essay files based on your needs.

-### 📌 TIL (Today I Learned)
+### 📌 Field Notes

-- Location: `content/english/til/`
+- Location: `content/english/fn/`
-- Add or remove TIL entries using the same approach as essays.
+- Add or remove Field Notes using the same approach as essays.

 ### 🗂️ Categories